 Bisphenol-A, the infamous chemical that has been banned from baby bottles in Europe and Canada, is a well known component of the thermal-printed receipts most people stick in our wallets or purses after shopping.
 This constant proximity has allowed trace amounts of the compound to permanently leach into circulating dollars, and ultimately, onto our unsuspecting hands.

-Researchers tested reciepts and dollar bills from twenty states, as well as Washington D.C., to see if BPA is found.
-They found high amounts of BPA on 11 of the 22 reciepts.
+Researchers tested receipts and dollar bills from twenty states, as well as Washington D.C., to see if BPA is found.
+They found high amounts of BPA on 11 of the 22 receipts.
 They also found BPA on 21 of the 22 dollar bills tested!

 The American Chemistry Council argues that the amount of BPA measured on U.S. currency was physiologically insignificant.
 And to some extent, they are correct.